Introduction to Lessor

 In a leasing arrangement, there are two parties, the lessor and the lessee.
 A lessor is a party that owns the asset and gives a right to use the asset to the lessee.
 The lessor retains the ownership rights during the lease term and receives periodic lease rentals as agreed with the lessee.
 At the end of the lease term, the possession of the asset is given back to the lessor unless the lessee exercises the option to purchase the asset against the transfer price.

 Lessee is the party that obtains the right to use the asset for a defined period.
-The lessee is required to make periodic payments to the lessor in the form of lease rentals.
-The asset remains in the possession of the lessee during the lease term although the lessee doesn’t acquire ownership of the asset under the lease.
-At the expiry of the lease period, the lessee is required to transfer the possession of the asset back to the lessor.
+The lessee must make periodic payments to the lessor through lease rentals.
+The asset remains in the lessee’s possession during the lease term, although the lessee doesn’t acquire ownership of the asset under the lease.

 Advantages

-- It is eligible to claim tax benefits on account of expenses such as depreciation on assets, maintenance incurred, and so on.
+- It can claim tax benefits for expenses such as depreciation on assets, maintenance incurred, etc.

-- Ownership lies with the lessor and in case the lessee defaults in payments then the lessor can take back the possession of the asset.
+- Ownership lies with the lessor, and if the lessee defaults in payments, it can take back the possession of the asset.
 Thus, this arrangement is less risky for the lessor.

-- The lease rentals are generally high than the installments paid to the financer of the asset which creates a profitable project for the lessor.
+- Lease rentals are typically higher than the installments paid to the asset financer, which creates a profitable project for the lessor.

 Disadvantages